elletjies/2019-11-11-ttt-heidelberg/index.md

 <h3>Selection process:</h3>

-<p>Due to a limited number of seats (15 for The Carpentries Track, and 10 for ELIXIR Track), the registration will be accepted on the first-come-first-serve basis.</p>
+<p>Due to a limited number of seats (15 for The Carpentries Track, and 10 for ELIXIR Track), registrations will be accepted on a first-come-first-served basis.</p>

 <h3>Course fee:</h3>

-<p>This course is offered for free of charge, but in the registration form, you must justify your motivation for attending this course and the training activities you would like to get involved in afterwards.</p>
+<p>This course is offered free of charge but, in the registration form, you must tell us about your motivation for attending the workshop and the training activities you would like to get involved in afterwards.</p>

 <h3>Registration:</h3>